NovumApps/NovumApps/README.md

 In case you do not agree to this, we kindly ask you to uninstall our Apps.

 For more information about advertisements in Apps: https://policies.google.com/technologies/ads

+These Services do not address anyone under the age of 13.
+We do not knowingly collect personally identifiable information from children under 13.

+We may update our Privacy Policy from time to time.
+Thus, you are advised to review this page periodically for any changes.
+We will notify you of any changes by posting the new Privacy Policy on this page.
+These changes are effective immediately after they are posted on this page.